hising/frontend-starter-kit/README.md

 - [ ] Create base models that hook up CRUD agains REST-API
 - [ ] Optimize Bundle Size
 - [ ] Add Webpack Analyze tools
+- [ ] Create a RootStore that has all other Stores as props

 ## Contribute